F5Networks/f5-appsvcs-templates/README.md

 **Prerequisites**

 * BIG-IP, TMOS v13.1 or later.
-* AS3 version 3.16 or later must be installed (see the [AS3 Documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html) for details on installing AS3).
+* BIG-IP AS3 version 3.16 or later must be installed (see the [BIG-IP AS3 Documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html) for details on installing BIG-IP AS3).

-### Installing the FAST Extension
+### Installing the BIG-IP FAST Extension

-1. Download the FAST extension RPM the [GitHub Release](https://github.com/F5networks/f5-appsvcs-templates/releases) Assets.
+1. Download the BIG-IP FAST extension RPM the [GitHub Release](https://github.com/F5networks/f5-appsvcs-templates/releases) Assets.

 2. From the BIG-IP system, install the extension by navigating to **iApps > Package Management LX**.
 Click **Import** and then select the RPM you downloaded.